 If your teen wants something to do this summer, the City of Albuquerque has seasonal employment with a wide variety of opportunities for fun and learning.
-Summer jobs with the city are available for youth who are at least 16, and pay ranges from $7.50 to $11 per hour, depending on the position and the applicant's qualifications.
+Summer jobs with the city are available for youth who are at least 16 and pay depends on the position and the applicant's qualifications.

 If your teen doesn't need a paying job but is looking for something to fill the summer, or is interested in building life skills, then consider the variety of opportunities that await at the city's cultural institutions as a volunteer.
 These jobs require a minimum time commitment that varies with the position.
 Teens can explore their areas of interest as well as meet and greet the public by interacting as a volunteer.
 Summer volunteers must be at least 14 years old.